AIMC-Spec: A Benchmark Dataset for Automatic Intrapulse Modulation Classification under Variable Noise Conditions: Experimenting and Benchmarking

 \subsubsection{Analytical Discussion}

-While overall accuracies provide a useful benchmark, deeper inspection of the accuracy–SNR trends in Tables~\ref{tab:all_xx_accuracy}–\ref{tab:fm_allx_accuracy} reveals distinct behavioral patterns that align with each algorithm’s design.
+While overall accuracies provide a useful benchmark, deeper inspection of the accuracy–SNR trends in Figures~\ref{fig:results-all} and~\ref{fig:results-fm} reveals distinct behavioral patterns that align with each algorithm’s design.

-LDC-Unet maintained the highest stability across all noise conditions, with less than a 30\% accuracy drop between +10\,dB and –20\,dB.
+LDC-Unet maintained the highest stability across all noise conditions, with performance remaining relatively consistent across the evaluated SNR range from –6\,dB to +6\,dB.
 This resilience stems from its local dense skip connections and residual encoder blocks, which preserve multi-scale features and reconstruct fine-grained spectrogram detail even when noise dominates the input.
 The use of SSR-loss further enforces intra-class compactness and inter-class separation, allowing the model to maintain discriminative boundaries under low-SNR degradation.

-CDAE-DCNN also performed strongly at low SNRs due to its denoising pre-training stage.
-However, compared with LDC-Unet, it exhibited a steeper decline below –10\,dB, consistent with the CDAE’s tendency to over-smooth high-frequency or phase-rich modulations.
-This explains its slight disadvantage in the full-modulation task despite high FM-only accuracy.
+CDAE-DCNN also performed strongly at lower SNRs due to its denoising pre-training stage.
+However, compared with LDC-Unet, it exhibited a steeper performance decline as noise increased.
+This behavior is consistent with the CDAE’s tendency to over-smooth high-frequency or phase-rich modulations, which can reduce discriminative detail in complex spectrogram structures.

-ViT achieved high accuracy in the data-rich SNR(ALL):SNR($x$) configuration but degraded rapidly in SNR($x$):SNR($x$), reflecting its dependency on large and diverse training sets.
-The transformer’s global-attention mechanism generalizes well when abundant samples capture the full SNR spectrum, but without that diversity its performance becomes unstable—a known limitation of transformer architectures in small-sample radar tasks.
+ViT achieved competitive performance but remained slightly below the CNN-based architectures across both experimental tasks.
+Transformer models rely heavily on large and diverse training datasets to learn robust global attention patterns.
+While this mechanism can capture long-range dependencies in spectrogram images, it is also more sensitive to noise-induced feature variability when training data diversity is limited.